safe-global/safe-docs/safe-core-sdk/protocol-kit/reference/README.md

 ### `getChainId`

-Returns the chainId of the connected network.
+Returns the chain ID of the connected network.

 ```typescript
 const chainId = await safeSdk.getChainId()